Fiber To The Home

 Besides the telcos, several other groups are installing FTTH.

 National governments: Countries with a national telecom policy usually favor FTTx for their national broadband networks.
-Some homes may be connected with fiber, but where FTTH is not priced reasonable, wireless or satellite connections may be preferred.
+Some homes may be connected with fiber, but where FTTH is too expensive, wireless or satellite connections may be preferred.

 Utilities: Owning rights of way to the home convinced some utilities to try FTTH or FTTC.
 Ethernet over power lines is becoming a option for power companies who can use power lines for the final connection to the home.
 FTTx is even becoming real for rural customers through rural electrical cooperatives.

 Private companies: There are private companies that will build municipal FTTH networks under an agreement with the city, similar to CATV agreements.
-In addition, some contractors building large subdivisions or apartments are installing FTTH with the assumption that they can connect with telecommunications companies for services to resell.
+In addition, some contractors building large subdivisions or apartments are installing FTTH so they can connect with telecommunications companies for services to resell.

 Here is a Google Map of worldwide FTTH Projects.